Corporate Job Vs Franchising | Franchise Coach

 While franchisees are required to adhere to the established guidelines and operating procedures set by the franchisor, they are still responsible for staffing, day-to-day operations, and quality control.

-This level of control allows franchisees to shape their business and potentially reap greater rewards based on their entrepreneurial skills and efforts.
+This level of control allows franchisees to shape their own business and potentially reap greater rewards based on their entrepreneurial skills and efforts.

 It’s important to note that the potential for high earnings with a franchise is not a guarantee, and success often requires a significant amount of hard work, dedication, and business acumen.